Just a mother of two trying my best to keep up with all the latest challenges, pitfalls, issues, and trends of parenthood.

 However, drinking it should probably be avoided by some people.
 If you're worried, you should discuss it with your doctor.

-- anyone who wants to carefully monitor their alcohol intake,
+- alcoholics or anyone who wants to carefully monitor their alcohol intake,

 - people with alcohol or caffeine sensitivities,